Our Guide to Fast Food Restaurants in Reykjavik

-If you are looking to save money on your trip to Reykjavik then you might want to start thinking about where you are going to eat out when you come to Iceland.
-Although the capital can be expensive for food, there are plenty of fast food restaurants that can help you to save on your budget.
-This includes a range of different cuisines so it's not all burgers and pizza if you’re looking for fast food and takeaways in Reykjavik.
-There are some notable fast food chains missing from Reykjavik and Iceland, including McDonalds and Starbucks (though there’s no shortage of great coffee shops), but there are some other chains.
-We have put together a list of some of the top fast food restaurants in Reykjavik below, along with more detail further in the article;
+The fast food options in Reykjavik include a range of different cuisines, so it's not all burgers and pizza!
+If you’re looking for regular fast food and takeaways in Reykjavik, there are some notable fast food chains missing from Reykjavik and Iceland, including Mcdonald's and Starbucks (though there’s no shortage of great coffee shops).
+However, there are other chains that have made it to Iceland’s capital alongside some iconic independent food establishments.
+We have put together a list of some of our favourite fast food restaurants in Reykjavik below.

-Chain Fast Food Restaurants Reykjavik
+Chain Restaurants for Fast Food Reykjavik

-Burger Fast Food Restaurants Reykjavik
+Reykjavik’s Burger Restaurants

-Although you won’t find a McDonalds in Iceland, there are plenty of delicious burger joints in Iceland where you can grab a bite to eat.
-One of the most popular burger restaurants in the capital is the well known Hamborgarabúllan, also known as Bullan for short, this place is popular with locals for their fresh ingredients.
-BioBorgari and Hamborgarafabrikkan are also popular burger restaurants with the average burger meal with fries and drink costing 1990 kr., or £11 which is very reasonable.
+Although you won’t find a McDonalds in Iceland, there are plenty of delicious burger joints in Iceland where you can grab a quick and delicious bite to eat.
+One of the most popular burger restaurants in the capital is the well-known Hamborgarabúllan, also known as Bullan for short.
+This establishment is popular with locals for their fresh ingredients, making your meal even tastier.

-Pizza Fast Food Restaurants in Reykjavik
+Pizza in Reykjavik

-Noodle Fast Food Restaurants in Reykjavik
+Noodle Restaurants in Reykjavik

 If you are a fan of Asian cuisine then you might be looking for some noodle fast food restaurants in Reykjavik.
-There are some popular restaurants but Noodle Station is one of the best in Iceland.
-They offer Ramen style noodle soup with meat for a reasonable 1820 kr., at just over £10.
+Asian cuisine can be a great way to save on food, enjoy a delicious meal, and get something a little healthier.
+There is a range of popular Asian restaurants but Noodle Station is one of the best fast food places in Iceland.
+Noodle Station offer Ramen style noodle soup with meat for a reasonable 1820 kr., just over £10.
 They also offer a vegetable noodle soup for 1100 kr., or just £6!

 Sandwich Shops in Reykjavik

-Hot Dog Fast Food Restaurants in Reykjavik
+Hot Dog Restaurants in Reykjavik

 One of the most famous hot dog stands in Iceland is Bæjarins Beztu Pylsur, which is where former American President Bill Clinton famously ate.
 Since then the stand has been voted the best in Europe and is hugely popular with tourists and locals.
 The flagship stand is located near the Harpa concert hall but there are two others in the city.
-One hotdog is priced at a reasonable 450 kr., or just £2.50.
+One hotdog is priced at a reasonable 450 kr., just £2.50.

 If fine dining is more your style, we have plenty of information in our Guide to Fine Dining in Iceland!
-There’s also plenty of great places for those who prefer to eat a plant based diet - learn more in our Guide to Vegan Food in Iceland.Back
+There’s also plenty of great places for those who prefer to eat a plant-based diet - learn more in our Guide to Vegan Food in Iceland.Back